chriswblake/lanyard-tags/README.md

 ## Build your own 🤓
 That's cool and all, but how do I make one?!
 Check out the [build your own](docs/build-your-own.md) page for a step-by-step guide. 🧑‍🚀

+## Design your own 🎨
+I have an idea for a design!
+Can you help me make it?
+Please! 🥺
+Absolutely!
+Check out the [design your own](docs/design-your-own.md) page.
+It should answer any questions you have.